eBay has taken a family squabble with eBay public and it could get messy.

 Satyam has promised to settle arguments over what radio station to listen to in the car when it launches its dot auto platform next year.

 Storage vendor EMC Corp today reported a 14 per cent first quarter profit drop and blamed acquisition-related expenses for the fall.
+The Massachusetts-based firm said it coughed a $79.2m non-cash charge for in-process research and development that came from company buy-outs during the quarter.

 It is with some measure of awe that we introduce you to IBM's iDataPlex server.

 Managing a network just got a whole lot more fun - Aussie boffins have created a version of Quake which finally lets you deal with network problems with a shotgun.
+Researchers at Swinburne University, Melbourne, have mapped network services and events onto a Quake Arena, allowing budding BOFHs to utilise skills honed over hours - or days - spent playing games.

 HP's Upline cloud storage offering, introduced on April 7th, has crashed - badly.